Real Estate Litigation in Texas

 by David J. Willis J.D., LL.M.

-The cost and complexity of litigation have doubled in the last 10 years, in no small measure due to the impact of computers and technology.
-What is capable of being done with all our electronic gadgets is now expected to be done.
-Ironically, the result is more, not less, paper.
-A prime culprit is the “docket control order” or DCO, also called a “scheduling order,” generated by the clerk’s computer shortly after the lawsuit is filed.
+Litigation has increased in complexity to an astonishing degree.
+A prime culprit is the docket control order or DCO (also called a scheduling order) which is generated by the clerk’s computer shortly after the lawsuit is filed.
 In times past these orders contained only a few dates, including the discovery completion date, the date by which experts were to be designated, and a trial date.
 DCOs have now expanded to include many more dates and deadlines.
-Meeting dates and deadlines not only costs money but is the attorney’s professional obligation, to the client and to the court.
+Meeting these dates and deadlines not only costs money but is the attorney’s professional obligation, both to the client and to the court.
 Attorneys must therefore be prudent when signing on as attorney of record.
 The attorney must not only be confident that the case has merit but that the client has the commitment and financial means to pursue litigation at today’s level of complexity and expense.

-No. Contingency fee arrangements are usually unavailable in real estate and business cases (since there is generally no insurance pot of gold at the end of the rainbow) so the client will be required to post a substantial initial retainer.
-Many real estate and business attorneys require an initial retainer of around $10,000 (plus costs such as filing fees) with supplementary retainer installments to follow.
-Larger or more specialized firms may require up to $25,000 upfront.
+Many real estate and business attorneys require an initial retainer of at least $20,000 (plus costs such as filing fees) with supplementary retainer installments to follow.
+Larger or more specialized firms may require significantly more up front.
 There is a reason for these retainers.
-For attorneys, there are few situations more frustrating than being in a lawsuit governed by a complicated DCO while stuck with a client who cannot or will not pay the bills for the work that order requires.
+For attorneys, there are few situations more frustrating than being in a lawsuit governed by an extensive DCO while stuck with a client who cannot or will not pay the bills for the complex work that order requires.

 Jurisdiction